Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise6.md

 * [MPC5748G Development Board 1](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/Transmit.7z)
 * [MPC5748G Development Board 2](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/Recieve.7z)

 Please note that for the following project we are making use of the Z4_0 core and that source code for this project can be located under that core.
-So for the CAN bus recieve project we should have the following
+So for the CAN bus recieve project we should have the following:
 ```
 C:\Projects\flexcan_receive\flexcan_receive_Z4_0\src>dir
  Volume in drive C has no label.